 - group: The name of the group in which to retrieve the value.
-Does not need to be surrounded by quotes. - return key: The name of the key where the information you want to retrieve is located.
-Does not need to be surrounded by quotes. - lookup key: The name of the key in the group with which to look up the value.
-The return key of the KeySet in which the lookup key's value matches the lookup value will be returned. - lookup value: A string surrounded by quotes which will be used in the lookup.
+Does not need to be enclosed in quotes. - return key: The name of the key where the information you want to retrieve is located.
+Does not need to be enclosed in quotes.

+- lookup key: The name of the key in the group with which to look up the value.
+The return key of the KeySet in which the lookup key's value matches the lookup value will be returned.
+Does not need to be enclosed in quotes. - lookup value: A string enclosed in quotes, which will be used in the lookup.